 How do you know if you have a predictive model?
 You can never be 100% sure until you have actually tested it in the marketplace, but there are a number of ways in which you can reduce the risk of the model being inaccurate.
 One of the specific QA techniques we have developed measures the actual consumer choice share versus the predicted share.
 This process can reveal significant gaps between the model and the choices made by consumers.
 Often, the gaps are caused by a product crossing pricing thresholds where a “tipping point” in consumer demand has occurred.
 Models do not necessarily capture consumers’ irrational behavior, but this insight can be critical to the client’s pricing decision.

-The final, and most important, step is to ensure the research makes an impact.
+The final, and most important, step in improving ROI is to ensure the research makes an impact.
 Too often, pricing research is relegated to the marketing team and does not make it out to the sales team, or the organization does not have the pricing management processes required to ensure the successful execution of a new pricing strategy.

 Excluding the sales force is a mistake.
 The sales force has to communicate the price/value proposition of the company and sharing the pricing research with them is a critical step in building their confidence in the overall pricing strategy.